gRegorLove/csrf/README.md

 // Set a secret password to increase the security of the token
 $csrf->setSalt('secret');

-// Set the name of hidden input field
+// Change the name of the hidden input field
 $csrf->setTokenName('__token');

 // Enable jQuery ajax protection against CSRF attacks